FlutterFlow/flutterflow-documentation/docs/resources/widgets/pages/pages.md

 **Scaffold**, which is
 a [widget from Flutter](https://api.flutter.dev/flutter/material/Scaffold-class.html) that provides the basic material design visual layout structure.
-The `Scaffold` widget offers a consistent framework for each page, allowing you to define and organize its structure, including the **Header** (`AppBar`), **Body**, **Floating Action Button, Drawer,** and other typical page components.
-In FlutterFlow, you will find these page widgets under **Page Elements**.
+The `Scaffold` widget, or in FlutterFlow often referred to as a Page, offers a consistent framework for each page, allowing you to define and organize its structure, including the **Header** (`AppBar`), **Body**, **Floating Action Button, Drawer,** and other typical page components.
+In FlutterFlow, you will find these page elements under **Page Elements**.

 :::tip[Generated Code]